Loloma, Yá’át’ééh, Skugtash, Greetings

 programs and that enhance the retention and graduation of Native Americans

 community education programs and research for cancer prevention that meet the

-unique needs of the Hopi Tribe and the Navajo and the Tohono O'odham Nations.
+unique needs of the Hopi, the Navajo and the Tohono O'odham Nations.